andrejsharapov/vue-box-shadows/README.md

 ### Examples

 View the collection of shadows on the repository [site][collection].
-View an example of using the directive on CodePen. :red_circle:
+View an example of using the directive on CodePen. :yellow_circle:

 ### Browser compatibility